ly3xqhl8g9/papers/fcd113, Function Granular Access/README.md

 ```

-Example of a function which uses an object for Function Granular Access
+Example of a function which uses an object for `Function Granular Access`:

 ``` typescript
 const noNetworkAccess: FunctionGranularAccess = {